SESYNC-ci/basic-git-lesson/docs/_slides_md/collab.md

 ===

-Introduce yourself to your neighbor and assign the two roles below.
-Each of you should watch the other perform their assigned steps.
+Introduce yourself to your neighbor and assign split the two roles below between you.
+Be sure to watch eachother perform the steps assigned to your individual roles.

 1. Owner: add your neighbor as a collaborator.
 1. Collaborator: accept your neighbor's emailed invitation.